rocket-pool/docs.rocketpool.net/docs/guides/houston/stake-eth-on-behalf.md

 - Enhanced security for node operators, as they can stake directly from their hardware wallet, eliminating the need to transfer funds to the node beforehand.
 - Staking as a Service providers where custody of funds are managed by a trusted custodian.
 - Protocol integrations where custody of funds are managed by smart contracts.
-- DAOs or organisations where custody of funds are managed by a treasury.
+- DAOs or organizations where custody of funds are managed by a treasury.

 While the primary aim of this feature is to facilitate single depositor scenarios, it’s worth noting that multiple independent depositors can also leverage this capability by creating smart contracts layered on top.
 Rocket Pool also introduced the ability to stake RPL on behalf of back in our previous Atlas release.